24.10.13 Student update

 Attainment of competencies undertaken at Wodonga TAFE include Certificate 1 – Timber Studies (Boatbuilding); Aboriginal Cultural Awareness Studies; Environmental & Ecological Studies; Media, Technology & Communication Studies; Photography & Cinematography; Personal Development – including, Interviewing Techniques & Public Speaking; Water/River Safety & Rowing Skills; and Job Club.

 Other challenges that presented at the onset of the R2R project were transportation issues, literacy levels, anxiety related to long-term social isolation & re-engagement of education and development of group dynamics and cohesion.
-To support participants to overcome these barriers, St Luke’s allocated two Mental Health Recovery Workers to provide transportation to and from TAFE and in-class support.
+To support participants to overcome these barriers, St Luke’s allocated two Mental Health Recovery Workers to provide transportation to and from TAFE.

 The budget for this activity includes significant fundraising by the student team members.
 A Trivia Night was held during Mental Health Month in 2012 – River 2 Recovery team members organised the event, developed the questions, campaigned for gift donations for prizes and hosted the event.
 130 guests attended.
 The evening was a huge success and feedback from the event was extremely positive.

 The Albury/Wodonga community has contributed in various ways.
-For instance the material and labour for the forward facing oar device were heavily subsidised.
+For instance the material and labor for the forward facing oar device were heavily subsidized.
 A trailer to transport these boats will be built/accessed primarily using community resources.

 For further information about the R2R project and team members please contact;